aayush-mor13/SmartShelf/README.md

 # SmartShelf 📚

-SmartShelf is a full-stack MERN application designed to manage and explore books with ease.
+SmartShelf is a MERN stack application designed to manage and explore books with ease.
 It includes both **Admin and User roles**, enabling features like book exploration, suggestions, and inventory management with a clean and responsive UI built using React and Tailwind CSS.

 ## 🚀 Features